 1) Cushioned Neutral: Asics Gel-Cumulus 21

 On paper, the Gel-Cumulus 21 is a watered-down Nimbus with fewer bells and whistles.
 In the real world, it is a better neutral trainer for a lower price.
-Not only it is lighter and cheaper than the Nimbus, but its more comfortable ride makes it a better choice for a lot of runners.
+Not only it is lighter and cheaper than the Nimbus, but its more comfortable ride makes it a better choice for most runners.

 Thus, we view the Cumulus as more versatile than the Nimbus.
-It is an ounce lighter so you carrying a lot less shoe than the Nimbus during your runs.
+It is an ounce lighter so you carry a lot less shoe than the Nimbus during your runs.

 3) Lightweight Cushioned Neutral: Asics Roadhawk FF 2

 The Roadhawk FF is a recent addition to Asics’s running shoe line – it’s been around for less than two years.
-The Roadhawk FF 2 is as non-Asics as it can get; a single-density Flytefoam midsole is attached to a no-frills mesh upper with a nice fit.
+The Roadhawk FF 2 is as non-Asics as gets; a single-density Flytefoam midsole is attached to a no-frills mesh upper with a nice fit.